High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Direct-amplification enabled harmonic generation for seeding a high-repetition-rate free-electron laser

-The phase space is very close to that of a nominal EEHG, which indicates the feasibility of the setup in Fig.1(b).
-The peak power of the radiation grows exponentially and reaches saturation at 15 m, with a saturated power of 3.2 GW.
-At saturation, the spectrum bandwidth is 1.18 times to the Fourier transform limit.
-These results are shown in Fig.4(c).
-The radiation performances of EEHG at 6 nm is better than HGHG at 13.5 nm, because the bunching factor is larger and the laser-induced energy spread is smaller.
-In addition, the feedback mechanism also emerges in this case, indicating stable output.
+With the dispersion strength of two chicanes as 8.1 mm and 0.18 mm, respectively, the electron beam is highly micro-bunched at 6 nm and the maximum bunching factor of 6\% is achieved.
+Phase space distribution of the electron beam at the entrance of radiator is presented in Fig.~\ref{fig4}(b).
+The distribution is very close to that of a nominal EEHG, which indicates the feasibility of the setup in Fig.~4.
+The radiator is an in-vacuum undulator with a 0.87 T peak magnetic field at 11 mm gap.
+K parameter of the radiator is 3.3.
+The peak power of the radiation grows exponentially in the radiator and reaches saturation at 15 m, with a saturated power of 3.2 GW and and pulse duration of about 54 fs (FWHM).
+The pulse energy is 0.135 mJ.
+At saturation, the spectrum bandwidth is about 1/3320 ($\Delta\lambda/\lambda$), 1.18 times to the Fourier transform limit.
+These results are shown in Fig.~\ref{fig4}(c).
+With a repetition rate of 1 MHz, the average power of the FEL radiation at 6 nm reaches 135 W. The radiation performances like power and spectrum bandwidth of EEHG at 6 nm are better than those of HGHG at 13.5 nm, since the bunching factor is larger and the laser-induced energy spread is smaller.
+It should be emphasized that self-feedback mechanism also emerges in this case, which is a hint for the generation of stable output.

-The above simulation results indicate that the DEHG is capable of generating stable, nearly full coherent and MHz-level repetition-rate EUV and soft X-ray pulses with the setup of a single-stage HGHG or EEHG.